lemlac/mulem/docs/reference.md

 add(x: float) = x + 1.0   -- Error!
 Same as assigning wrong type to a variable
 ```

-Functions can also be mutable.
-You can set it to point to different functions.
+Function pointers can also be mutable.
+You can set it to point to different functions or assigned a lambda function.

 ```mulem
 mu cb(int): int